Kay Tagal Kang Hinintay

 Kay Tagal Kang Hinintay is a Philippine television drama series broadcast by ABS-CBN.
 It stars Lorna Tolentino and John Lloyd Cruz, together with Bea Alonzo, Rica Peralejo and John Estrada.
 It aired on the network's Teleserye Primetime Bida line up from July 8, 2002 to November 14, 2003, replacing Game Ka Na Ba? and was replaced by Meteor Fever in Manila.

 The critically-acclaimed drama won the CMMA Best Drama Series and the PMPC Star Awards Best Primetime Drama Series.
 It is the first Philippine television series to be nominated in any program genre category at the International Emmy Awards.

-The series is available via iWant with a total of 130 episodes.
+The series is available via iWant with a total of 130 episodes and on YouTube but with only 10 original episodes published.

-The series is streaming online on YouTube.

 Synopsis

 Lorrea and Lorrinda Guinto (Lorna Tolentino) are twins.
 Lorrea accidentally takes the place of her twin sister in the world of the drug lords.
 After many trials and tribulations she finds her missing son, Andrei/Yuri (John Lloyd Cruz).